Multimodal AI predicts clinical outcomes of drug combinations from preclinical data

-A key barrier to utilizing preclinical data to achieve accurate prediction of drug combination clinical outcomes is the ``missing modality'' problem\cite{Wu_Jastrze_2022, Huang2022,ektefaie2023multimodal} (Fig.~\ref{fig:figure_1}c), where crucial data are unavailable for novel compounds in preclinical stages and even for some approved drugs.
-Approaches that assume complete data availability during training cannot leverage drugs with incomplete modality profiles.
+A key barrier to predicting clinical outcomes of drug combinations from preclinical data is the ``missing-modality'' problem~\cite{Wu_Jastrze_2022, Huang2022,ektefaie2023multimodal} (Fig.~\ref{fig:figure_1}c, Supplementary Fig.~S1d), in which crucial data are unavailable for novel compounds in preclinical or early clinical stages and even for some approved drugs.
+Methods that assume complete data during training either discard or distort drugs with incomplete modality profiles, limiting generalization to real-world settings.
 This disproportionately affects novel compounds lacking pathway annotations and early-stage experimental drugs with sparse toxicity data.
-To address this, there is a need for multimodal AI models that can handle missing modalities at both training and inference stages of AI modeling.
+Accordingly, there is a need for multimodal AI models that are robust to missing modalities at both training and inference, leveraging available information without relying on complete profiles.